phiryll/lexy/README.md

 store](https://en.wikipedia.org/wiki/Ordered_Key-Value_Store), or an
 ordered binary trie.

-Lexy will normally prefix the encoded value with type information, allowing it to be decoded as `any`.
+Lexy will prefix the encoded value with type information, allowing it to be decoded as `any`.
 A side effect of this is that encoded values are ordered by type first and value second.
 For example, the encodings of all `int8`s may be less than the encodings of all `int16`s, regardless of numeric value.
 Lexy has a default set of type prefix values which can be overridden to order types differently.
 The only way to consistently order the semantic values of different numeric types is to convert everything to the same exact numeric type before encoding.

 Lexy can encode:
 * `bool`